Guruchand Thakur: Life

 Guruchand Thakur was born in Gopalganj District, Bengal Presidency, British India.
 He was the son of Harichand Thakur (Father) and Shanti Devi (Mother).
-His father Harichand Thakur was a great social reformer and founder of Matua Mahasangha.
+His father Harichand Thakur whose ancestors were traditional Vaishnavites (Gaudiya Vaishnavism sect) from Rarhdesh (described in 'Sri Sri Harililamrita ") was a great social reformer and founder of Matua Community.
 He took his formal education in the house of Dasharath Biswas at Padmavila village when he was just seven years old.
 After completion of the education in Dasharath Biswas's house, he went to one of the devotees of Harichand Thakur, named Golok Kirtaniya (resident of Molla Kandhi village), for further education.
 He completed three years of primary education in this way.
 Even he was interested to continue his study further, he was not able to take admission in any educational institute as there was no right for education for the lower cast people at that time.
 He was deeply hurt by this event.
 He came back to his native village Orakandhi and took admission to a Moktab for further continuation of his study.
 He studied Arabic and Persian languages for twelve years and also took religious education from his father.
 He married Satyavama Devi at the age of fourteen.
 He received education on domestic life, society, religion, politics, economics from his parents until the age of twenty.
 Finally, he devoted his life to the betterment of his Matua community following the order of his parents.

-After the death of his father, he led the Matua Mahasangha.
-He was also the main person behind the Matua movement in 1872.
-He passed away at Faridpur District in 1937.